 THAT the Board of Trustees approves the correction of section designations, punctuations, typographical, and cross-references and authorizes the Administration to make such other technical and conforming changes as necessary to reflect the intent of the Board in connection with Policy 7 Appendix C - Trustee Honoraria, Expense and Corporate Credit Guidelines, as presented.

 This policy was reviewed by the Board of Trustees on January 26, 2024, and was sent for legal review.
-Legal counsel would like to discuss their edits before publishing.
+Legal counsel had no revisions.
+Alberta Education's recommendations are highlighted in blue.